rftap/rftap.github.io/_posts/2016-08-27-decoding-rds-with-rftap.md

 ## Receiving the Packets in Wireshark

 Upon running the modified flowgraph (and tuning to an RDS-capable FM station), RFtap packets should start flowing to localhost interface (127.0.0.1).
+Install [Wireshark](https://www.wireshark.org/) version 2.3 or higher.
 We're ready to fire up wireshark:

 ```
 $ wireshark -v
-Wireshark 2.3.0 (v2.3.0rc0-000-00000000 from unknown)
+Wireshark 2.3.0

 $ wireshark -i lo -k
 ```